 - German landline with a flat rate for other landlines and German mobile phones

-This internet provider has one of the fastest broadband and fiber deals in the country.
+This internet provider has one of the country’s fastest broadband and fiber deals.

-Customers can select between a wide range of internet options, starting from speed to connection type.
+Customers can select a wide range of internet options, from speed to connection type.
 Speed starts from 16 Mbit/s all the way up to 250 Mbit/s and even 1 Gbit/s for people with special needs.
-Compared to other internet providers 1&1 offers very competitive rates and great service.
+Compared to other internet providers, 1&1 offers very competitive rates and excellent service.